 While Phase I research for many therapeutic areas is conducted in healthy participants, oncology trials are conducted with cancer patients and are used to determine the relative benefits of cytotoxic agents versus targeted agents.
 Determining the appropriate chemotherapy dosage levels for these patients, who are already suffering the effects of their disease, can be challenging and traditional methods for determining MTD can be slow.
 Adaptive design models are emerging that have the potential to identify MTD faster and to reduce the number of patients on placebo or receiving sub-therapeutic doses.
 Traditionally MTD is established through a 3+3 dose escalation in which successive cohorts of three participants receive a fixed dose.
-If the first cohort does not experience doselimiting toxicity, a second three-person cohort is added to the trial and the dose is increased.
-If one person experiences dose-limiting toxicities, a third cohort is added at the same dosage level.
-If no patients in the third group experience dose-limiting toxicity, the dose is again escalated.
-If, however, a patient in the third cohort experiences dose-limiting toxicities, the MTD has been exceeded and the dosage level below is declared the MTD.
+If the first cohort does not experience dose-limiting toxicity, a second three-person cohort is added to the trial and the dose is increased.
+If one person experience dose-limiting toxicity, the dose is again escalated.
+If, however, a patient in the third cohort experiences dose-limiting toxicity, the dose is again escalated.
+If, however, a patient in the third cohort experiences dose-limiting toxicity, the MTD has been exceeded and the dosage level below is declared the MTD.
 Unfortunately, the 3+3 method can be time consuming.